Your Guide To Turks & Caicos Pest Identification

 Ants are omnivores and feed on a wide variety of foods including sweets, proteins, and carbohydrates.
 Foraging for food is the main reason they find their way into homes.
 After ants discover a new source of food, they leave pheromones to mark a trail from the food to the nest, helping other colony members find the food.
 Some of the most common species of ants living in our area are odorous house ants, crazy ants, and carpenter ants.
 Odorous house ants and crazy ants are both examples of nuisance ants.
 They are annoying to deal with and contaminate food but pose no real danger to people or property.
 The carpenter ant is an example of a dangerous ant.
 If they get into your property while foraging for food, they may decide to stay and tunnel through structural wood to create satellite nests and expand their colony.

 Ant Prevention Tips: The best way to avoid problems with ants is to make your property as unattractive as possible to them.
 Outside, remove food sources by making sure outdoor trash cans and compost bins have tight-fitting lids.
 Pick up uneaten pet food and clean up fallen fruits and vegetables from garden areas.
 Keep outdoor eating areas free of food debris.
 To stop ants from having easy access to your house, cut shrubbery and tree branches away from your home, and leave an 18-inch barrier between any mulch or grass and your foundation.
 Eliminate entry points by sealing cracks in the foundation, placing weatherstripping around windows and doors, and fixing gaps along the roofline.
-Moisture attracts many species of ants; use dehumidifiers to keep basements dry, make sure gutters are working to direct water away from your foundation, and fix leaky pipes.
+Moisture attracts many species of ants; use dehumidifiers to keep basements dry, make sure gutters are working to direct water away from your foundation, and fix leaky pipes, and call the pros for a comprehensive ant service treatment in your home.

 After making a comeback in the 1990s, the once almost-extinct bed bug is now a pest found living in large numbers across the entire country.
 Bed bugs are wingless and move from place to place by hitchhiking.
 One reason for their comeback is that the ease and affordability of domestic and international travel have made it simple for these parasitic pests to move into new homes and businesses.
 Adult bed bugs are about 1/4 of an inch long and have broad, flat, oval-shaped bodies that are reddish-brown to a deep purplish-red, depending on when they’ve had their most recent meal.
 In the case of a large infestation, they emit a noticeable odor.